frugalware/frugalware.gitlab.io/content/package/ntru.md

 sha1sum = "05020427491493728ced16a2ff95201a3a24c255"
 depends = "['openjre']"
 +++
-A Java implementation of the NTRU public-key cryptosystem."
+A Java implementation of the NTRU public-key cryptosystem.

 {{< files text="show files" >}}* /usr/share/java/ntru.jar
 {{< /files >}}